 Any metal in the oil is bad, but in the BMW motorcycle transmission, it is common.
 The source of the metal is from more than one place.
-The amount and size of the particles is important in predicting failure.
+The amount and size of the particles are important in predicting failure.
 While you can’t completely stop the metal from getting into the oil, you certainly can do something about it.

 Drain your oil into a clean container and carefully examine the oil in the sunlight.
 You will see the metal swirl around and produce a “sheen”.
-The magnetic drain plug (sport models only) will have “fuzz” or sludge on it.
+The magnetic drain plug (sports models only) will have “fuzz” or sludge on it.
 The rule of thumb is to pinch as much of the fuzz as possible between two fingers and rub them together.
 If you can easily feel the fuzz as sort of fine sand, that is bad.
 If the fuzz feels smooth, then that is good.
 (Learn to rub the fuzz and record your findings.)
 Well, maybe not good, but the bearings aren’t coming apart soon.

 Note: If you ever find this same metal paste in any other place on your BMW, start planning on spending money.

 These photos show a later transmission than a /2.
 It is just for showing the bench test technique and matters none.

 When you do any work on a transmission you might want to test it for proper shifting before installing it in the bike.
 It may save you lots of work and time.
 You might want to test a totally unknown unit.
 You may want to test a unit before having it repaired to get a feel for what you have.
 Here is how we did it.
 (You may need a friend for that “third” hand.)